Bonartze/Bonartze/README.md

 ---

 ### 🧩 Featured Projects
-- 🗄️ **Diskquota port for Greenplum 7** — migrated low-level resource management across major architectural changes
+- 🗄️ **TradingPlatform (TradingBot)** — a system designed to automate multiple trading strategies by integrating real-time data collection, fast strategy execution, and comprehensive analytics
-- ☁️ **AsteriaTSDB** — custom time-series storage engine (C++/Go/Kafka/ClickHouse/S3)
+- ☁️ **HotelTravel** — a comprehensive travel companion app that allows users to explore hotel options, calculate distances, and find local attractions all within a single platform.
 - 🧭 **TransportCatalogue** — route visualization and geographic data processing in C++

 ---